RetroByten/sdcartJR_old_dos/README.md

 Scans the card to find the first partition and renders it available as a DOS drive.
 Installation is a simple matter of adding DEVICE=SDCART.SYS to config.sys.

+If you are willing to sacrifice a few kB/s of transfer speed to save memory, SDCARTL.SYS is also availale.
+(It uses approx. 3kB in size instead of 9kB).

 ### Boot ROM